isomerpages/singhealth-gkps/_resources-and-tools/Submitted Resources and Tools.md

 2. Promoting Speaking Up For Patient Safety In Your Organization (mapped to Strategic Objectives 2 and 5 of GPSAP 2021-2030) [more](/resources-and-tools/tools-and-resources/teamspeak)
 3. Patient Fall Risk Assessment Record in Outpatient Department (mapped to Strategic Objective 3 of GPSAP 2021-2030) [more ](/tools-and-resources/tools-and-resources/pfrar/)
 4. Cross-Institutions Infection Control Audit Tools (mapped to Strategic Objective 3 of GPSAP 2021-2030) [more](/resources-and-tools/tools-and-resources/ciic/)
-5. SingHealth Patient Advocacy Plain English Glossary (mapped to Strategic Objective 4 of GPSAP 2021-2030) [more](/tools-and-resources/tools-and-resources/plainenglishglossary/)
 6. Asia-Pacific Patient and Family Engagement Consensus Report (mapped to Strategic Objective 4 of GPSAP 2021-2030) [more](/tools-and-resources/tools-and-resources/patientfamilyconsensus/)
+7. Building a Patient Advocacy Network (mapped to Strategic Objective 4 of GPSAP 2021 - 2030) [more]( /resources-and-tools/tools-and-resources/SPAN)
+8. SingHealth Patient Advocacy Plain English Glossary (mapped to Strategic Objective 4 of GPSAP 2021-2030) [more](/tools-and-resources/tools-and-resources/plainenglishglossary/)
-7. Healthcare Improvement Toolkit (mapped to Strategic Objective 5 of GPSAP 2021-2030) [more](/tools-and-resources/tools-and-resources/improvementtoolkit/)
+9. Healthcare Improvement Toolkit (mapped to Strategic Objective 5 of GPSAP 2021-2030) [more](/tools-and-resources/tools-and-resources/improvementtoolkit/)
-8. Prevalence of burnout among healthcare professionals in Singapore (mapped to Strategic Objective 5 of GPSAP 2021-2030) [more]( /resources-and-tools/tools-and-resources/burnout)
+10. Prevalence of burnout among healthcare professionals in Singapore (mapped to Strategic Objective 5 of GPSAP 2021-2030) [more]( /resources-and-tools/tools-and-resources/burnout)
-9. Patient Safety Engagement Report (mapped to Strategic Objectives 1 and 7 of GPSAP 2021-2030) [more]( /resources-and-tools/tools-and-resources/paser)
+11. Patient Safety Engagement Report (mapped to Strategic Objectives 1 and 7 of GPSAP 2021-2030) [more]( /resources-and-tools/tools-and-resources/paser)

 *Note: updated as of 11 September 2023.*